About OLNA Support

 What is OLNA?

-Who has to sit the OLNA test?
+Who is Required to Take the OLNA Test?

 Why has the OLNA test become important?

 The OLNA test was established in 2014 and has since been tied to graduation.
 At present, students who do not meet the minimum standard required for OLNA will not receive a Western Australian Certificate of Education (WACE) which means they will not be eligible to be considered for University Entry in Year 12.

 Students who did not meet the minimum standard to achieve OLNA competency during Year 12 can sit the OLNA test at any time after Year 12 has been completed.
 At present, there is no maximum number of attempts.

 The OLNA Support Website and the actual OLNA test